coder/cursor-arm/README.md

 Download the [latest release](https://github.com/coder/cursor-arm/releases/latest) and execute it.

-For Nix users, simply `nix build` and run.
+For Nix users: `nix run github:coder/cursor-arm` (this should work for all architectures, not just arm).

 ## FAQ